ksonda/academic-kickstart/content/authors/admin/_index.md

   url: "https://duke.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Data Architect and Econometrician

 interests:
 - Urban Water and Sanitation Infrastructure